 Imagine its pink sculptural umbrellas dusted in shimmering snow, with a view of the Toronto Islands in the background.
 This photo-worthy spot is a breath of cool air, which will still smell sweet, thanks to the nearby Redpath Sugar factory which it was named after!

 Head to Harbourfront Centre and Power Plant for culture and fun

-From outdoor skating and hot chocolate to indoor art exhibits and workshops, there’s always something for everyone at Harbourfront Centre.
+From hot chocolate to indoor art exhibits and workshops, there’s something for everyone at Harbourfront Centre.
 This cultural hub found at the west end of the South Core is especially perfect for family outings.
 The activities and shows are often local, not to mention seasonal, bringing together fun and education in equal measures.

 Nosh on a Canuck classic: BeaverTails!